ohmung/DSIprojects/project_3/README.md

 ### Recommendations & Further Research
 * Removal of noise words such as 'amp'.
 Increasing n-grams to get more context on more generic terms across subreddits.

-* Explore other tools: Instead of classifying posts using frequency of words, we can consider using word similarities/analogies such as word2vec.
+* Explore other models and tools: Instead of classifying posts using frequency of words, we can consider using word similarities/analogies such as word2vec.
 We can also consider using stemming instead of lemmatizing for our words.
+We can also consider using other classifiers such as K-Nearest Neighbors classifier, Random Forests.

 * Increase our training dataset in size and of a longer timeline: Our dataset contains only a small section of the subreddit over a short period of time and may not cover a good spectrum of content.
 We can also consider incorporating the comments section into our data for a larger corpus.

 * Explore relationships between content, number of comments, and upvote ratios.